Credit: Javier Alvarez

 - Keep the grill running for about 10 to 15 minutes to help burn off excess food debris, which makes outside grills much easier to clean.

-- Clean the grates and metal plates.
+- Clean the grill grate and metal plates.
 Doing so when they’re still warm – but not hot enough to burn you – will make them even easier to clean off.
 You can even remove them and bring them inside to give them a good scrub with your grill brush to make it easier.

 - Use your grill brush to scrub underneath the grill hood to remove oil, smoke, and food particles.